 Yellow and orange flowers

 Sunflowers and Rudbeckias

 They are quintessential summer flowers that will radiate positivity on your big day.
 Their bright yellow, warm orange, dark orange, brown or white colour (there’re many new varieties on the market) will add joy to your bouquet, while their dark centres offer a hint of drama.
 Embodying summer, they look the part for a rustic-themed wedding, especially if you skillfully pair them with other greenery to make a delightful bouquet.
 That said, the key to the perfect arrangement is to keep a low number of sunflowers without going overboard — due to their size they will be the focal point and paired with other yellow or warm orange flowers, such as Rudbeckias they will create a pleasing harmony and keep proportion in any arrangement.
 Both also look wonderful with complementary colours, for example with blue blooms like thistles, delphiniums and scabiosas.

 Veronicas work with almost every colour scheme, helping to easily brighten up your summer wedding bouquet.
 With their elegant spires and striking coloured plume, they can add a soft line and complement a large bouquet of other whimsical flowers, such as peonies, alongside lilies of the valley.
-Bold purple veronicas can also be arranged with tulips, daisies, thlapsi and lisianthus, and what they lack in scent is made up for by their stunning beauty.
+Bold purple veronicas can also be arranged with roses, cosmos, thlapsi and lisianthus, and what they lack in scent is made up for by their stunning beauty.
 This flower can poke out the top of bouquets gracefully to produce a wild, garden inspired arrangement.